Skip to main content

 tests Coverage Status

-iMessage Conversation Analyzer (ICA) is a fully-typed Python library that will read the contents of an iMessage conversation via the Messages app's database on macOS.
-You can then gather various metrics of interest on the messages.
-The library also includes a CLI utility for easy use.
+iMessage Conversation Analyzer (ICA) is a fully-typed Python library (and CLI utility) that will read the contents of an iMessage conversation via the Messages database on macOS.
+You can then gather various metrics of interest from the messages in that conversation.

 Much of this program was inspired by and built using findings from this blog post by Yorgos Askalidis.